kvarak/dnd/docs/_Classes/fighter.md

 Kindlers are fighters who choose to bear a torch for others, a symbolic flame which signifies guidance, protection, and life.
 While to many, fire might be seen as something with no more purpose than to kill and destroy, a kindler wields its heat similarly to how another might hold a shield, though they are no stranger to using fire for offensive purposes as well.

 ### Torchbearer
 When you choose this archetype at 3rd level, you learn to wield torches as weapons.
-A lit torch becomes a melee weapon dealing 2d4 fire damage with the light property for you.
+For you a lit torch becomes a melee weapon with the light property, dealing 2d4 fire damage.

 ### Living Flame
-Also, at 3rd level, you can temper your inner flame, and release it as a ***bonus action*** if you are wielding a torch.
+You can temper your inner flame, and release it as a ***bonus action*** if you are wielding a torch.
 When you do so, for the next minute, whenever you hit a creature with a lit torch, you can use your ***bonus action*** to inflict one of the following conditions on the creature.

 **Branding Flame**.
 The creature must succeed on a Dexterity saving throw, or be branded by you for the duration of your Living Flame.
 While the creature is branded, it takes 2d4 fire damage at the start of each of its turns.
 It can repeat its saving throw at the end of each of its turns, ending the effect on a success.

 **Cauterizing Flame**.
-The creature must succeed on a Constitution saving throw, or be unable to regain hit points until the start of your next turn.
+The creature must succeed on a Constitution saving throw or be unable to regain hit points until the start of your next turn.

 **Sinister Flame**.
-The creature must succeed on a Wisdom saving throw, or be frightened of you until the start of your next turn.
+The creature must succeed on a Wisdom saving throw or be frightened of you until the start of your next turn.

-Effect ends early if you either choose to end it (no action required), if you let go of your torch, or if your torch is extinguished.
+Effect ends early if you either choose to end it (no action required), if you let go of your torch or if your torch is extinguished.
 The DC for these saving throws is equal to 8 + your proficiency bonus + your Charisma modifier.

 Once you use this ability, you can't use it again until you finish a short rest.

 ### Resting Bonfire
-At 7th level, you can conjure up a calming fire during a long rest.
-At the end of a long rest, each creatures resting in proximity of it regains hit points equal to 1d4 + half of your fighter level (rounded up).
+You can conjure up a calming fire during a long rest.
+At the end of a long rest, each creatures resting in proximity of it regains hit points equal to 1d8 + half of your fighter level (rounded up).

 ### Inspiring Spark
-Beginning at 10th level, your Living Flame feature inspires confidence in your allies.
-While a creature is within 20 feet of you while you are using your Living Flame, it cannot be frightened.
+Your Living Flame feature inspires confidence in your allies.
+Allies within 20 ft of you while you are using your Living Flame cannot be frightened.

 ### Brilliant Flare
-Starting at 15th level, the flames that live inside of you burst out when you push yourself to your limits.
-When you use your Action Surge, all creatures of your choice that can see you within 20 feet must succeed on a Constitution saving throw against a DC equal to 8 + your proficiency bonus + your Charisma modifier, or be blinded until the start of your next turn.
+The flames that live inside of you burst out when you push yourself to your limits.
+When you use your Action Surge, all creatures of your choice that can see you within 20 ft must succeed on a Constitution saving throw against a DC equal to 8 + your proficiency bonus + your Charisma modifier or be blinded until the start of your next turn.

 ### Eternal Ember
-By 18th level, there are no longer any limits on how often you can use your Living Flame.
+There are no longer any limits on how often you can use your Living Flame.